2017 Federal Priorities

 The federal priorities document, produced with the help of Oliver Wyman, elaborates on these issues.
 It is intended to provide Partnership members with a consistent framework for discussions with the incoming Trump administration and leaders of Congress.

 A city is only as great as its basic infrastructure.
 New York is far behind other global cities in the modernization and maintenance of its transportation and other public assets.
-We have the private sector resources and expertise needed to achieve world class infrastructure through public-private collaboration and the Partnership is working to make sure we maximize those opportunities.
+A problem that is further compounded by the city’s $60 billion infrastructure repair need over the next five years.
+However, by improving regulatory and approval processes and advancing public-private collaboration, we can leverage the private sector resources and expertise needed to achieve world-class infrastructure.
+The Partnership is working to make sure we maximize these opportunities.

 Modernization and Expansion of Regional Airports